sowmrang/tseval/README.md

 ````

 EvaluationContext holds the configuration defined around the expression.
 It's possible to evaluate an expression using following strategies:
 1. Extrapolate missing value - Currently, LAST function which would return previous value is being used for extrapolation.
-(WIP)
 2. Downsample values to nearest time interval (WIP)

 Output time series dataset would vary based on the configuration passed to the EvaluationContext.